melizalab/django-bird-colony/README.md

 ## bird-colony

 bird-colony is a Django application used to manage bird colonies (including breeding colonies).
 You may find that it can also be used for non-avian species.
+There's also support for storing information about samples associated with animals in the colony, like genomic DNA or song recordings.

 The admin interface is the primary tool used to create and update bird records, but there is a growing collection of views that can be used to browse the database and perform common updates (like adding clutches).
 There is also a JSON API that supports a variety of search queries.